gautham007gs/ChitChat/src/SUPABASE_SETUP.md

 -- DROP POLICY IF EXISTS "Allow anon UPDATES for app configurations - EXTREMELY DANGEROUS FOR PRODUCTION - PROTOTYPE ONLY" ON public.app_configurations;

--- OPTION 1: Restrict by a specific Admin User ID (UID) -- Get your admin user's UID from Supabase Authentication dashboard (Users -> find your admin -> copy UID) -- Replace 'your_admin_user_id_here' with the actual UID.
+-- OPTION 1: Restrict by a specific Admin User ID (UID) -- Get your admin user's UID from Supabase Auth dashboard (Users -> find your admin -> copy UID) -- Replace 'your_admin_user_id_here' with the actual UID.
 /*
 CREATE POLICY "Allow ADMIN (by UID) to insert configurations"